Web Accessibility for the Fitness industry (Guest Post)

 3. Pay particular attention to fonts and stylization.
 The visually pleasing design and accessibility are not mutually exclusive.
 It is okay to embrace stylistic creativity as long as the final product complies with digital accessibility standards.

-4. If accessibility work seems too large of an undertaking, consider engaging an external accessibility partner.
+4. If accessibility work seems too large, consider engaging an external accessibility partner.
 Accessibility partners can significantly help a company by providing expertise, resources, and accessibility solutions.

 5. Gather and consider user feedback because real-world assistive technology users may be the best to detect accessibility barriers to full digital access.